tomMEM/Jetbot-Project/README.md

   * Speed up to 0.7 units are now possible, less wobbling,  (settings for non standard bot: speed 0.77, speed-gain 0.14, kd 0.31 and 0.0 )
   * Example: motor 0.8
   ![Example road following](Gif_Demo/bot08-3.gif)
+  - ### Power Management
+  * To reduce the time lag of camera stream processing in the trt script all four CPUs are required
+  * $sudo jetson_clocks is not sufficient to activate. $ sudo nvpmodel -m 0 for 10 W is required
+  * The preinstalled $sudo jtop can also be used to activate jetson clocks and CPUs etc..
+  * The time lag of display must be below 1 sec (<500 ms).
+With two CPUs at Max frequency the time lag is about < 2s which does not allow road following at an interesting speed

 ## 4) Adjustments
 * High CPU usage by jetpot_stats.service before 25.08.2020, if jetbot PIOLED display is not installed or used, the new /NVIDIA-AI-IOT/jebot Repository includes the modified service